 \rm{There is a seminal result between inner model theory and descriptive set theory, linking projective determinacy level-by-level with the existence of inner models with Woodin cardinals. }

-\begin{theorem}[Martin-Harrington-Neeman-Woodin] Let $n\in\w$.
-Then, the following are equivalent: \begin{enumerate-(1)}\item For every $x\in{}^\w\w$, $\mn{n}{x}$ exists and is $\w_1$-iterable. \item Every $\boldsymbol{\Pi}^1_{n+1}$ set is determined.\end{enumerate-(1)} \end{theorem} The case $n=0$ of theorem \ref{micedet} is due to D.A.
+\begin{theorem}[Martin, Harrington, Neeman, Woodin] Let $n\in\w$.
+Then, the following are equivalent: \begin{enumerate}[(1)]\item For every $x\in{}^\w\w$, $\mn{n}{x}$ exists and is $\w_1$-iterable. \item Every $\boldsymbol{\Pi}^1_{n+1}$ set is determined.\end{enumerate} \end{theorem} The case $n=0$ of theorem \ref{micedet} is due to D.A.
 Martin and L. Harrington (cf. \cite{md} and \cite{had}) and the forward direction is due to Itay Neeman \cite{nd} for $n$ even and to Hugh Woodin for $n$ odd.
 The backward direction is a result announced by H. Woodin in the 80's, but until recently without a published proof.
 For a proof of this result see \cite{ut}.